jflamy/owlcms4/README.md

 # OWLCMS - Olympic Weightlifting Competition Management System
-This software is a complete rewrite of `owlcms` which has been used to manage Olympic Weightlifting competitions since 2009.
+This software is the 4<sup>th</sup> generation and a full rewrite of `owlcms` which has been used to manage Olympic Weightlifting competitions since 2009.

 ### Features, Documentation and Demo

 See the application [Web Site](https://jflamy-dev.github.io/owlcms4-prerelease/#) for a full overview.
 See [this page](https://jflamy-dev.github.io/owlcms4-prerelease/#/Demo) for a live demo.
+The software can be run in several languages, currently English, French, Danish, Russian, German, Spanish, Swedish and Ukrainian.

 ### Basic Installation Options
 Several installation options are possible, depending on what is available at the competition site